How to sell your timeshare yourself

 - 2 - Know the transfer procedures and associated costs;

-- 5 - Know if you are up to do it yourself or not.
+- 5 - Are up to do it yourself?

 1. Know your product.

 What do you own?
 We have had a lot of people contacting us not really understanding what timeshare program they own.
 Is it a fixed week or floating?
 Do you own a deed or a right to use?
 Is it annual, biennial, triennial?
 Even or odd years...
 How does your program work?
 Can you trade within the club or do you need to trade with an exchange company?